Qiskit/RFCs/0030-simple-classical-representations.md

 #### Stage 1

-This is a temporary representation, so it is a non-goal to produce the best possible UX for constructing these objects.
+This is an experimental representation, so it is a non-goal to produce the best possible UX for constructing these objects.
 In the initial representation phase, users will be required to build the expression-tree representations themselves.
 This will look _something_ like (names up for discussion):